MishraAshish/MernStack-VueJS/ReadMe.txt

 console.log("Node Monitoring Tool : npm i nodemon -D");
 console.log("To Install All Modules present in package.json : npm i");

+//"version": "1.0.0", Major:Minor:Patch
+// NPM - npm cli (command line interfaces)

 //To Clone in your own machine -

+// go to any directory where you want to clone and run below

 git clone https://github.com/MishraAshish/nodeapi9.git